 AIAA currently has more than 240 student branches, including 35+ international student branches, with a total active membership of over 8,000 students worldwide.
 Student Branches are your base of operations during your college years.
 Meet fellow students who share your passion and commitment to aerospace.
 Student branches foster opportunities for collaboration with engineering students from other departments and aid in the educational development of their members.

 Charter a Student Branch at Your School

-A student branch may be established at any junior college, college, or university with programs in engineering or science leading to a bachelor’s or associate’s degree in science, technology, or a recognized equivalent.
+A student branch may be established at any community college, college, or university with programs in engineering or science leading to a bachelor’s or associate’s degree in science, technology, or a recognized equivalent.
 AIAA Members in good standing may complete an application to start a student branch.

 - The school must be accredited by ABET, Inc. (formerly the Accreditation Board for Engineering and Technology) or by the appropriate regional accrediting body.

 - The Dean of the Engineering College or School, or an equivalent academic official, must write a letter of endorsement giving the school's official recognition of the group.

 - At least one school faculty member, who is an AIAA Professional Member, or a local professional AIAA member must serve as Faculty Advisor to the student branch.

 - At least fifteen (15) students must have enrolled as student members of AIAA.